-Because inland navigation is comparatively more energy efficient than other modes of transportation, the GHGs emitted in the short-term during construction, and in the long-term for maintenance dredging and towboats utilize the deepened channel may cause negligible adverse impacts to GHG trapped in the atmosphere, but emissions by weight of goods transported would be much less than rail and highway.
+Per the NEAT analysis, the MKARNS 12-foot channel deepening would result in a gross social cost of \$752 M, and a net social cost of \$147 M compared to the No Action.
+While the action alternative produces greater CO2e emissions compared to the No Action Alternative, inland navigation is much more energy efficient compared to other modes of transportation.
+The GHGs emitted in the short-term during construction, and in the long-term for maintenance dredging and towboats utilizing the deepened channel may cause negligible adverse impacts to GHG trapped in the atmosphere.
+However, emissions by weight of goods transported will be much less than rail and highway.

-The EPA GHG Reporting Program requires reporting of GHG data and other relevant information from large GHG emission sources, fuel and industrial gas suppliers, and CO2 injection sites in the US.
-The reporting is not required for direct emission sources that have annual emissions of less than 25,000 metric tons of CO2e, which is the threshold for significance for this SEA.
-Since the yearly emission of CO2e for the 12-Foot Channel would be below this threshold, impacts from implementation of the Proposed Action would be less than significant.
-The Proposed Action would have negligible short- and long-term adverse impacts to climate change and greenhouse gas emissions.
+The EPA GHG Reporting Program requires reporting of GHG data and other relevant information from large GHG emission sources, fuel and industrial gas suppliers, and CO2 injection sites in the country.
+The reporting is not required for direct emission sources that have annual emissions of less than 25,000 metric tons of CO2e.
+Since the yearly emission of CO2e for the combined 12-foot channel construction and O&M activities may exceed this threshold, impacts from implementation of the Proposed Action require close monitoring and reporting if in excess of the EPA's threshold.
+The net emissions and their corresponding social costs under the Proposed Action would have negligible short- and long-term adverse impacts to climate change, greenhouse gas emissions, and overall associated social costs.